devversion/material2-plunker/README.md

-# material2-plunker
+# [INACTIVE] material2-plunker

-Standalone Template for Angular Material 2 Demos.
+Use the offical template: http://plnkr.co/edit/o077B6uEiiIgkC0S06dd?p=preview

 ### What is it for?